rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 “<code>webcomponents.js</code> is a set of polyfills built on top of the **Web Components** specifications.
 It makes it possible for developers to use these standards today across all modern browsers.

-“As these technologies are implemented in browsers, the polyfills will shrink and you'll gain the benefits of native implementations. <code>webcomponents.js</code> automatically detects native support and switches to the fast path when available.
+“As these technologies are implemented in browsers, the polyfills will shrink and you’ll gain the benefits of native implementations. <code>webcomponents.js</code> automatically detects native support and switches to the fast path when available.
 Your elements seamlessly start relying on the native stuff — and get faster in the process.

 “**Note:** The <code>webcomponents.js</code> polyfill layer is no longer needed for browsers that fully implement the Web Components APIs, such as Chrome 36+.”<br />
 _20&nbsp;contributors (at github.com/webcomponents/webcomponentsjs)<span class="octicon octicon-star"></span>star:&nbsp;331 <br /><span class="octicon octicon-repo-forked"></span>fork:&nbsp;56_